Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 Atmospheric Memory

 • Snow or ice can begin on the same day of the week.
-If this is on a weekend persistently it can be a waste for teachers and kids.
+If this happens persistently on a weekend, it can be a waste for teachers and kids.

 • Snow or ice can start at the same time of day.
-Some year this can be right around the decision time for buses, the middle of the day, or at night.
+Some years, this can be right around the decision time for buses, in the middle of the day, or at night.

-• Storms themselves can set up familiar tracks… So we can get snow to rain often, frequent near misses, or the occasional routine hits.
-That was what we had in the winter of 2010 and 2014.
+• Storms themselves can set up familiar tracks, so we can get snow to rain often, frequent near misses, or the occasional routine hits.
+That was what we had in the winters of 2010 and 2014.

-I have see hints in storm tracks or source regions with the previous tropical season.
+I have seen hints in storm tracks or source regions with the previous tropical season.
 I’ll show that below.

 Tropical Storms And Hurricanes of 2024

-The season began early, then become quiet for about one month.
-The real flare up was AFTER mid September.
+The season began early and then became quiet for about one month.
+The real flare-up was after mid-September.

 2024 Tropical Storm and Hurricane Tracks